bbudke/BB_Lab_Protocols/Cell_Cycle_EdU_Flow.md

 1. Spin down the cells, remove the supernatant, and resuspend each sample to ~10<sup>6</sup> cells per ml in wash buffer.
 1. Spin down the cells, remove the supernatant, and resuspend each sample to ~10<sup>7</sup> cells per ml in FACS resuspension buffer.
 Keep on ice and protect from light.
 	- Remember to resuspend at least one EdU-positive control sample in FACS resuspension buffer without DAPI to serve as the EdU-positive compensation control.
 1. Transfer each sample to a 1 ml micro titer tube that has been placed into a 5 ml flow tube.
 Keep samples at 4 °C and protected from light.
+The fixed and stained samples can be stored this way for several days.

 ## Flow Cytometry
 ### Considerations